pulsar-edit/ppm/README.md

 you can disable strict SSL by running:

 ```
-apm config set strict-ssl false
+ppm config set strict-ssl false
 ```

 ## Using a proxy?

-If you are using a HTTP(S) proxy you can configure `apm` to use it by running:
+If you are using a HTTP(S) proxy you can configure `ppm` to use it by running:

 ```
-apm config set https-proxy https://9.0.2.1:0
+ppm config set https-proxy https://9.0.2.1:0
 ```

-You can run `apm config get https-proxy` to verify it has been set correctly.
+You can run `ppm config get https-proxy` to verify it has been set correctly.

 ## Viewing configuration

-You can also run `apm config list` to see all the custom config settings.
+You can also run `ppm config list` to see all the custom config settings.